Nostalgia (video game)

 Nostalgia is a role-playing video game developed by Red Entertainment and Matrix Software for the Nintendo DS handheld system.
-Initially released in November 2008 for Japanese audiences by Tecmo, an English version of the game was officially announced for North America by Ignition Entertainment for an October 2009 release.
-The game's development was headed by producer Keisuke Kikuchi, with programming and three-dimensional graphics by Matrix Software, who had previously developed Square Enix's Nintendo DS versions of Final Fantasy III and Final Fantasy IV.
+Initially released in November 2008 for Japanese audiences by Tecmo, an English version of the game was released for North America by Ignition Entertainment in October 2009.
+The game's development was headed by producer Keisuke Kikuchi, with programming and three-dimensional graphics by Matrix Software, who had previously developed Square Enix's Nintendo DS versions of Final Fantasy III and IV.

 Taking place in an alternate reality steampunk version of the 19th century, the game follows Eddie, a London boy and son of a great adventurer as he and his friends travel the world in an airship in search of his missing father.
 The game features turn-based combat and aerial battles between the player's customizable airship, the Maverick, and enemy airships.
 The player's party, consisting of Eddie, the street urchin Pad, a witch named Melody and the mysterious Fiona were shown in early trailers to be traveling to such places as New York City, Cairo, Tokyo, Northern Europe and South America.